TJREVERB/reverb_interface/README.md

 The second is new, and uses an SPI to UART converter so that we can send data through the main Pi header instead of pogo pins or USB pads.

+All branches include connections to bitbang uart instead of using the converter.

+v1.2 fabricated first, received 10/24/21